 Meet Your Guinea Pig

 I’m Ebony Roberts, a product journalist covering fitness and outdoor gear.
-I’ve written in-depth reviews and buyers guides for Wirecutter, REI, Outside, Gear Patrol, Treeline Review, and now The Ness Well.
+I’ve written in-depth reviews and buyers guides for Wirecutter, REI, Outside, Gear Patrol, and Treeline Review.
 Over the past five years, I’ve interviewed dozens of experts on topics related to health, fitness, and athletics.
 I’ve also been a guest on on podcasts like The Consummate Athlete.
 While I consider myself an intermediate yogi, I have practiced on and off for the better part of a decade.
 As part of my research, I also spoke with Heather Elson, a yoga instructor who’s been teaching since 2005 and currently practices out of her virtual studio in Hamilton, Ontario.